 1. Make your hiring managers aware of any subconscious bias they might have

 While we might like to think we are acting in the most rational and logical manner, the truth of the matter is that many of us carry subconscious biases.
-These are often a product of the environment in which we live, and remaining unaware is what enables lack of diversity in the work place.
+These are often a product of the environment in which we live, and remaining unaware is what enables lack of diversity hiring in the work place.

 As part of your onboarding process for recruiters or hiring managers, make it compulsory for these individuals to take part in the Implicit Association Tests.
-IATs can determine whether an individual has any subconscious biases that might affect their hiring decisions.
+IATs can determine whether an individual has any subconscious biases that might affect their diversity hiring decisions.
 You can make the results of these tests confidential, as the goal for employees is to become more aware about themselves, not have them shamed by others.
 By becoming more aware, hiring managers can make changes to the interview process to remove any unfair biases.